 - Development of the Bike Friendly Business program

 - Facilitation of the Oregon Bicycle Tourism Partnership

 - Delivery of Bicycle Tourism Studios to foster development of bike infrastructure, business services, and promotions in a community or region

 - Conducting and compiling research to better understand the bicycle traveler

 - Founding partner in the Oregon Active Transportation Summit, which aims to promote alternate forms of transportation

 About the Header Video: The Communities Powered by Travel video series highlights participants in Oregon’s Rural Tourism Studio training program.
 This robust training program is designed to assist rural communities in sustainable tourism development.
 In its fourth entry, Travel Oregon, in collaboration with Write to Know Consulting and Maser Films, checked in with several Oregonians who are working to stimulate their local economy through bike tourism.
 This inspiring video highlights three success stories: TREO Ranches and Bike Tours, the Old West Scenic Bikeway and First City Cycles.

 About the Video: Funding is still needed to finish 10 miles of the 72-mile long Historic Columbia River Highway to once again link the neighboring communities and have a complete Historic Columbia River Highway State Trail.
 The ability for cyclists and pedestrians to experience the entire trail without having to be on Interstate 84 will help make the area a world-class destination.

 The Oregon Bicycle Tourism Partnership (OBTP) is a niche market working group that Travel Oregon convenes two to three times…

-Travel Oregon will be hosting the 2017 Oregon Bike Tourism Summit on March 21, 2017 at the Oregon Zoo in Portland.…
+Travel Oregon is hosting the 2017 Oregon Bicycle Tourism Summit on March 21 at the Oregon Zoo in Portland.
+As with the…

 In 2008, participants at the Oregon Bike Summit identified the need for one statewide website to showcase all of Oregon’s…